Sofia Kenin: 2021: Struggles with form

-She then received a wildcard for the Phillip Island Trophy, a tournament for players who suffered an early exit at the Australian Open, where she was the top seed and in receipt of a first-round bye.
-In the second round, Kenin was upset by the unranked Australian wildcard Olivia Gadecki in three sets.
+She then received a wild card for the Phillip Island Trophy, a tournament for players who suffered an early exit at the Australian Open, where she was the top seed and in receipt of a first-round bye.
+In the second round, Kenin was upset by the unranked Australian wild card Olivia Gadecki in three sets.
 Losing to Gadecki, whose career-high ranking was No. 988, marked Kenin's worst defeat by ranking on the WTA Tour.
 With her disappointing results throughout the Australian summer, her ranking would have fallen to No. 13 in the world, but because of changes to the system introduced as a result of the pandemic, this did not occur.

 Withdrawing from numerous tournaments after suffering from appendicitis, Kenin made her return at Miami, where, with a first-round bye, she defeated Andrea Petkovic before falling to Ons Jabeur in three sets.
 At Charleston, she lost in her first match against Lauren Davis.
 She suffered a second-round defeat at Stuttgart to Anett Kontaveit, and lost her first match at Rome to Barbora Krejčíková.
 At the French Open, she reached the fourth round, defeating Jeļena Ostapenko, Hailey Baptiste and Jessica Pegula, before falling to Maria Sakkari.

 In May 2021, Kenin announced that she was parting ways with her father as coach.
 Because of an injury, she did not participate in any warmup events before Wimbledon.
 At Wimbledon, she defeated Wang Xinyu in the first round before losing to Madison Brengle in the second round.
 In the loss, Kenin set a new Wimbledon record by committing 41 unforced errors in just 45 minutes.